-California’s wine country residents face fire fatigue
+California’s wine country residents facing fire fatigue

 “Surreal, let me just put it that way.
 It brings everything about that night in 2017 right back again,” Ryan said.

-Mike Christianson and his wife, Mluz Torres, who were at an evacuation center Tuesday, watched the fire engulf their Napa County home.
+Mike Christianson and his wife, Mluz Torres, who were at an evacuation center Tuesday, had watched the fire engulf their Napa County home.

 “It was within five minutes, the entire side of the hill was on fire.
 All trees, all burning, all roaring like a jet,” he said.
 “And at that moment, we realized that it was time to go.
 So we grabbed a few things, jumped in the car.”